MathiasNourry/Hadoop-from-scratch/README.md

 $ chmod +x MASTER_v3_1.py SLAVE_v3_1.py
 </pre>

-To ensure the proper functioning of the application it is also necessary to have established RSA key authentication with the different machines of the selected cluster in order to bypass the need for passwords.
+To ensure the proper functioning of the application it is also necessary to have established RSA key authentication with the different machines of the selected cluster in order to bypass the need of passwords.
 To do this you need to execute the following unix command in your terminal :

 <pre>